leightonwilliams46-prog/python-stock-analysis/README.md

 # Stock Market Data Analysis — Python Project

 ## 📌 Project Overview
-This project is an end‑to‑end Python analysis of historical stock‑market data.
-The goal is to demonstrate core data‑analysis skills expected for junior analyst roles, including:

-- Data ingestion from multiple files
-- Data cleaning & validation
-- Exploratory data analysis (EDA)
-- Visualisation using Matplotlib
-- A simple predictive model using scikit‑learn
-- Interpreting insights & documenting limitations

-This project was originally built as part of an academic assignment, and has been expanded and reframed for professional portfolio use.
+This project provides an end‑to‑end analysis of historical stock‑market data using Python.
+It demonstrates core analytical skills relevant to junior data roles, including data ingestion, cleaning, exploratory analysis, visualisation, and a simple supervised learning model.
+The project was originally developed as part of an academic assignment and has since been expanded and reframed for professional portfolio use.

+---

+## 📊 Executive Summary
+This analysis explores how stock‑price data can be processed, validated, visualised, and modelled within a scalable Python workflow.
+The project makes use of over 1,000 original CSV files representing daily OHLCV data for individual stock tickers, from which a subset of five were selected for analysis.
+The workflow demonstrates:

+data ingestion from multiple files data cleaning and quality validation exploratory trend analysis visualisation of price movements a simple predictive model using scikit‑learn interpretation of results and discussion of limitations

+This mirrors real‑world analytical expectations where the ability to extract patterns, validate data integrity, and communicate insights is as important as any modelling output.

 ---